aberba/elementaryOS-devbook/chapter_01.md

 ### 1.1.2 Source Code Management Systems and other tools.
 There are many resources available for managing your application source code.
 Those provided here are the commonly used by developers.

 #### Source Code Version Control Systems (DVCS/VCS)
 * Launchpad: A free online service for hosting code online, collaborative development and many more.
 It is used officially for developing elementary OS and its applications.
-* Bazaar: A distributed version control system of interacting with launchpad.
+* Bazaar: A distributed version control system for interacting with launchpad.
 * Git: a distributed version control system that is used for software development and other version control tasks
 * [GitHub](https://github.com) is a web-based Git repository hosting service.
 It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.It offers several functionality to assist project collaboration.
 #### Other tools

 ##### Design tools (wireframing, mock-up, icons)
 * [Inkscape](inkscape.org): A libre vector drawing software commonly use by the elementary community for designing.
 It can be use for wireframing, mocking-up prototypes and icon designs.

 * [Gimp](gimp.net): Another libre bitmap image editing software used for photo manipulation.
 While making your designs, you can use gimp to resize, crop, and apply filters on your images.